TwistyLime/BossLand/README.md

 This is a continuation of Eliminator's original work.
 Contributions are welcome to help maintain and enhance the plugin for newer Minecraft versions.

-## License

-This project continues the work of the original BossLand plugin by Eliminator.
-Please respect the original author's contributions and vision.

 ## Support

 For issues, suggestions, or questions about this continuation of the BossLand project, please use the repository's issue tracker.